Chapter 48:

 The following day Roxanne stood in front of one grave, large hexagono device with a handle in her hand.

-After finishing she gave the graveyard a final check up, somberness on her expression.
+After finishing she gave the graveyard a final checkup, somberness on her expression.

-In the room filled with hexagono boards she swiped her civilian hexagono on one board, the size of a book.
-Surprisingly 'Access granted' popped on the board.
+In the room filled with hexagono boards, she swiped her civilian hexagono on one board, the size of a book.
+Surprisingly, 'Access granted' popped on the board.

 She walked to the lonely part of the city, what was slums once.
 The east shore wasn't cafés and overpriced restaurants rigging tourists.
 It wasn't swimming zones and relaxing views.

-Some fished with rods, other just dug the sand for crabs.
+Some fished with rods, other just dug in the sand for crabs.
 Some actual fishing boats were visible in the water.
 Navy and sailors having lunch in a local restaurant.

 Roxy connected to the few trees in the area.
 Getting access to a plethora of chattering, plethora of information.